-The business plan was approved in 2017 and the standard is currently under review and revision to address changes in technologies and policies with regards to federal partners and funding.
-The Imagery Working Group has identified a need for preserving historical aerial photographs and the OCIO-GIO has started working with the Natural Resource Conservation Service (NRCS) who is digitizing and georeferencing historic imagery in cooperation with the University of Nebraska-Lincoln.
+The business plan was approved in 2017 and was updated in 2019 to address changes in technologies and policies with regards to federal partners and funding.
+The Imagery Working Group has identified a need for preserving historical aerial photographs and the OCIO-GIO continues to collaborate with the Natural Resource Conservation Service

+(NRCS) who is digitizing and georeferencing historic imagery in cooperation with the University of Nebraska-Lincoln.